 - 4. Mark the Copy all settings checkbox to copy all of the stream settings.
 (These will be copied to all of the cameras selected in the lower half of the screen.) - 5.
-Leave the Copy all settings checkbox unmarked if you want the ability to choose which settings will be copied.
+Leave the Copy all settings checkbox unmarked if you want the ability to choose which settings will be copied. - a.

-- a.
 Mark the Setting checkbox if you decide to copy all of the settings anyway. - b.
 Mark the checkbox for any of the individual categories that you want to copy (including Recording Style, Video Settings, Audio Settings, and Decode all frames). - c.
 You may expand the Video and Audio Settings categories to select individual settings within each, if needed.
-(Click on the +Show hidden fields link to expand the list and the -Hide fields link to condense the list.) - 6.
-Mark the Show only perfect copies checkbox if you want the software to list only those cameras that can implement the new profile settings exactly.
-(This checkbox will not appear if there are no camera streams that are a perfect match.) - 7.
-Mark the Camera checkbox if you want to copy settings to all of the cameras in the list.
-Leave the Camera checkbox unmarked if you want the ability to choose which cameras will receive the stream settings. - 8.
+(Click on the +Show hidden fields link to expand the list and the -Hide fields link to condense the list.) - Mark the Camera checkbox if you want to copy settings to all of the cameras in the list.
+Leave the Camera checkbox unmarked if you want the ability to choose which cameras will receive the stream settings. - 7.
 Mark the Overwrite primary stream checkbox if you want these stream settings to replace the existing primary stream settings on every camera selected.
 Leave the Overwrite primary stream checkbox unmarked if you simply want to add this as a new stream option for each of the selected cameras.
-(Orchid Core VMS will not record from this new stream.) - 9.
-Once your selections are complete, click the Copy button to send the stream settings to the selected cameras.
-It may take a few minutes for the settings to change based on the number and type of cameras being updated. - 10.
+(Orchid Core VMS will not record from this new stream.) - Once your selections are complete, click the Copy button to send the stream settings to the selected cameras.
+It may take a few minutes for the settings to change based on the number and type of cameras being updated. - 9.
 When the copy process is complete, click the Done button.